PHONE

 Seek medical attention immediately and report the injury to your supervisor or site manager.
 Document the scene with photos if possible, collect witness contact information, and contact an experienced Indiana construction accident attorney to protect your rights

-Can I sue if I was injured on a construction site in Indiana?
+Can I sue my employer for a construction accident in Indiana?

 What compensation can I recover after a construction accident?